SpencerCDixon/rails-tricks/readme.md

 The explicit version isn't used anymore but it's useful to see for understanding of the named paths.

-It's vital to understand link_to doedsnt' know whether its supplying hard-coded segment values.
+It's vital to understand link_to doesn't know whether its supplying hard-coded segment values.
 It just hopes that given what it has it will hit a correct route.

-You can redirect routes direclty in the routes file:
+You can redirect routes directly in the routes file:
 ```ruby
 get '/foo', to: redirect('/bar')
 ```